Georgia eviction laws

 After successfully filing the complaint, either a magistrate’s judge or clerk may issue the summons and serve them to the tenant.

-• The landlord tried to evict them on their own by shutting down utilities, locking them out, or removing their belongings from the unit.
+• The landlord tried to evict them on their own by shutting down utilities, locking them out, or removing their belongings from the rental unit.

 • The landlord discriminated against the tenant on the basis of their race, color, nationality, or any other protected class.